 Simple English definitions for legal terms

-Read a random definition: simple interest
+Read a random definition: Berry rule

 A repressive tax is a type of tax that is imposed on certain goods or activities that the government deems harmful or undesirable.
 This tax is meant to discourage people from engaging in these activities or consuming these goods by making them more expensive.
 Examples of repressive taxes include sin taxes on alcohol, tobacco, and sugary drinks.
 Taxes are charges that the government imposes on people, businesses, or property to raise money for public needs.
 They can take many forms and are used to support government operations and services.